Lisly25/libft/README.md

 0. Clone the repository

-1. If you only need the functions contained in Part I and II, run the command "make", which will compile a libft.a library.
-If you also want to use functions from Part III, use the command "make bonus" instead: in that case, the libft.a library being compiled will contain all the functions from all three parts.
+1. Run the command "make"

 2. Include the libft.h header in your own files if you want to use any of the functions (#include "libft.h")

-3. Compile (note that this is assuming you have all your files in the same folder):
+3. Compile (note that this is assuming you have all your files in the same folder as libft.a):

 cc your_file.c libft.a